fertility-health > lifestyle-fertility > lifestyle-factors > exercise-and-fertility

 There’s a point where increasing the frequency, duration or intensity of physical activity reduces fertility, which depends on individual body types and exercise levels:

-• Low to normal-weight women who do heavy, daily exercise heavily are likely to reduce their fertility, with potential hormone level issues and less implantation success than bulkier women or women who do lighter, less frequent exercise
+• Low to normal-weight women who do regular strenuous exercise are more likely to reduce their fertility than overweight women or women who do lighter, less frequent exercise.

 • Low BMI women are better off taking exercise that doesn’t “exhaust” them, such as body balance, pilates or yoga.
-Taking up Tai-Qi or Qi-Gung is perfect as they’re not just exercise; they can also improve fertility levels
+Taking up Tai-Qi or Qi-Gung is perfect as they don’t just exercise; they can actively improve fertility levels.

-• For overweight and obese women, reducing weight remains crucial to balancing their hormones, and changing eating and exercise habits are crucial
+• For overweight and obese women, reducing weight remains crucial to better hormone balance, and changing eating and exercise habits are crucial tools.